Victoria's Secret models supermodel standard

 The four-Angel commercial peak

-The 1999–2010 period, which the broader industry has come to call the four-Angel commercial peak, was the decade during which Tyra Banks, Gisele Bundchen, Heidi Klum, and Adriana Lima collectively defined the operating identity of the brand.
-The four models held the senior positions across the cohort, anchored the runway shows, fronted the major campaign cycles, and produced the multi-platform commercial work that established the broader operating template.
-Tyra Banks's 1997–2005 tenure positioned her as the brand's first major Black Angel and established the operating principle that the Angels framework could translate into broader celebrity-platform careers (her America's Next Top Model launch in 2003 ran in parallel with her continuing Victoria's Secret work).
-Gisele Bundchen's 1999–2006 tenure established the international-superstar Angel framework that the brand subsequently leveraged across global retail expansion.
-Heidi Klum's 1999–2010 tenure, profiled in detail in our Heidi Klum Victoria's Secret legacy coverage, established the multi-platform brand-extension operating template that the Project Runway hosting role and the Heidi Klum Intimates spin-off then demonstrated.
-Adriana Lima's 1999–2018 tenure, the longest in the brand's history at nineteen years, established the long-tenure career trajectory that the brand subsequently positioned around her.
+The 1999 to 2010 period, which the industry has come to call the four-Angel commercial peak, was the decade during which Tyra Banks, Gisele Bundchen, Heidi Klum, and Adriana Lima collectively defined the brand's identity.
+The four held the senior positions across the cohort, anchored the runway shows, fronted the major campaign cycles, and produced the multi-platform commercial work that set the template.
+Tyra Banks's 1997 to 2005 tenure positioned her as the brand's first major Black Angel and established that the Angel position could translate into a broader celebrity-platform career; her America's Next Top Model launch in 2003 ran in parallel with the continuing Victoria's Secret work.
+Gisele Bundchen's 1999 to 2006 tenure established the international-superstar Angel positioning that the brand leveraged across global retail expansion.
+Heidi Klum's 1999 to 2010 tenure, profiled in detail in our Heidi Klum Victoria's Secret legacy coverage, established the multi-platform brand-extension template that the Project Runway hosting role and the Heidi Klum Intimates spin-off then demonstrated.
+Adriana Lima's 1999 to 2018 tenure, the longest in the brand's history at nineteen years, established the long-tenure career arc the brand subsequently positioned around her.

 The musical-performance integration, which began in earnest with the 2001 New York show that featured Mary J. Blige and continued through to the 2018 finale with performances by Halsey, Bebe Rexha, The Chainsmokers, Rita Ora, Kelsea Ballerini, Shawn Mendes, and Leela James, became the second major operating element that distinguished the show from conventional runway production.
 The performance roster across the years produced the kind of crossover entertainment-industry visibility that conventional fashion-show production has rarely matched.